andreathegiant/Beyla/README.md

 Beyla uses the [Foundation 4 grid system](http://foundation.zurb.com/docs/v/4.3.2/components/grid.html).
 Most of the layout should be determined in the layout file, however on occasion it is necessary to define layouts within a page or a partial.

 ##Linking in your files
 There are two template helpers in Middleman for linking.
-First, there is the middleman equivalent to an `<a>` tag, `erb <%= link_to 'Link Title', 'path/to/page.html' %>`.
+First, there is the middleman equivalent to an `<a>` tag, `<%= link_to 'Link Title', 'path/to/page.html' %>`.
 Additionally, there is the the link block template helper, which is for complex objects that should be linked in full, like an image or entire block:

 ```erb
 <% link_to 'Link Title', 'path/to/page.html' do %>